pkarsy/AutomaticSchoolBellTimer/README.md

   From now on you can type "school.local" in the browser address instead of the IP.
 This is not very reliable unfortunatelly, keep also the IP.

 ## STEP 4.
 Berry script installation ("timetable.be")
-We have to connect the SSR/RELAY to the board.
-Any free PIN is OK, in this document we will use the 12 TODO_WITH SSR
+Do not forget that the SSR or the Relay breeakout is already connected to the ESP.
+Do not connect the RELAY/SSR output to anything yet !!!!!!!!!!!!
+Both have a LED so we can visually check

 TODO Photo